-You may also want contribute to an existing open source project that you are interested in and become a contributor on this project.
+You may also want to contribute to an existing open source project that you are interested in and become a contributor to this project.
 Starting on an existing project which might be a few years old can seem difficult but most open source projects have tags to identify tasks that are suitable for newcomers like "up-for-grabs", "good-first-issue", "beginner-friendly".

 And sometimes, contributing happens naturally as part of your job without particularly wanting to contribute to open source.
-Let's take an example: the project you are working on has a issue which seems to be linked to an open source library you are using.
+Let's take an example: the project you are working on has an issue that seems to be linked to an open source library you are using.
 You identify the bug causing the issue and create an issue to report it, you find the correction and create a pull request to correct the library, your pull request is merged and a new version of the library is released that solves your initial issue.
 That way you contributed to an open source project while doing your job and working for your project.

 Become familiar with GitHub

 It seems difficult not to mention GitHub when talking about open source.
-There are many great platforms people can use to host their open source projects but in my opinion GitHub is the main one and has become the heart of the open source community.
+There are many great platforms people can use to host their open source projects but in my opinion, GitHub is the main one and has become the heart of the open source community.

-Nowadays as a developer I think it is important to be familiar with GitHub.
+Nowadays as a developer, I think it is important to be familiar with GitHub.
 I know what some people will say: "I don't have a side project hosted in GitHub and I don't really care about open source so I don't need to be familiar with GitHub".
 Sure, you may have no interest in open source but the language, the framework and the libraries you are using are most likely to be open source and to have their code hosted in GitHub.
-That means you will ends up using GitHub anyway.
+That means you will end up using GitHub anyway.

 To be honest I am quite surprised by how much time I spend on GitHub daily (and I assure you it is not to have a good time reading code from fun open source projects 😀).
 Yet my company or the companies I work for are not releasing their projects as open source software and are not using GitHub enterprise either.
-So why am I spending lot of time on GitHub then ?
+So why am I spending a lot of time on GitHub then?
 Well, here are some reasons why I need to use GitHub to do my job:

 - Look for a solution in the GitHub issues of a library or framework to help me solve an issue I am facing